Find the page, business, event, or news article you're looking for.

 A multi-generational business in a field that the Gardner women admit is “a luxury” is bound to have some lean years.
 Lynn offers a small smile when she says, “It’s been a roller coaster, and there were times when I wondered if we would make it.”

 And now?
-Thirty-eight years later, how does it feel to know you have built something that thrives under the guidance of your child?
+Over 40 years later, how does it feel to know you have built something that thrives under the guidance of your child?
 Lynn’s smile is as brilliant at the artwork.
 “It’s too wonderful to describe.”

 Jesse’s happiness is palatable.
 “I’m hoping to take this place to sixty years.
 At least.”